premake/premake-core/website/docs/documentationFile.md

 This feature sets the [documentationfile](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/output#documentationfile) option in a C# project's .csproj file for each respective [configuration](https://premake.github.io/docs/configurations/)

 ## Usage ##
-To use xmlDocumentationFile, add the following line to your project configuration in your Premake script:
+To use xmlDocumentationFile, add the following line to your project configuration in your premake script:

 ```lua
 documentationfile "targetdir"